AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Replace Elements with Greatest Element on Right Side**: Given an array arr, replace every element in that array with the greatest element among the elements to its right, and replace the last element with -1.
 - **Is Subsequence**: Given two strings s and t, return true if s is a subsequence of t, or false otherwise.
 - **Length of Last Word**: Given a string s consisting of some words separated by some number of spaces, return the length of the last word in the string.
 A word is a maximal substring consisting of non-space characters only.
+- **Longest Common Prefix**: Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string `""`.
+- **Group Anagrams**: Given an array of strings `strs`, group the anagrams together.
+You can return the answer in any order.
 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.
 - Each file is well-commented to guide you through the thought process behind solving the problems.